 Developers can now:

-The release comes with updated support for Gradle 8.10, this means Android developers can now:
+The release comes with updated support for Gradle 8.10.
+This means Android developers can now:

 Start your free trial today and experience how PreEmptive strengthens your application security from the inside out.